 The Arkansas Delta RHOP will expand locally available screening, education, outreach, case management and counseling services for those at-risk or diagnosed with OUD in eight counties including Arkansas, Ashley, Bradley, Chicot, Dallas, Desha, Drew, and Jefferson counties.
-The project is a collaborative effort between the ARHP and the 10th District Substance Abuse Program New Beginnings, C.A.S.A.
+The project is a collaborative effort between the ARHP and C.A.S.A.
 (Center for Alcohol and Substance Abuse Treatment) which will provide behavioral health services in the eight county region named in the grant.

 Drug abuse, specifically prescription drug abuse, was recognized as a serious community problem in the mandatory IRS Community Health Needs Assessments conducted by member hospitals in 2016.
 According to ARHP executive director Mellie Bridewell, “Our hospitals are recognizing that they must take a leadership role in addressing community health issues.
 They also acknowledge that they can’t make a difference without involving local organizations, officials, and professionals.
 This project brings Southeast Arkansas healthcare organizations, mental and behavioral health organizations, the legal system, and social service organizations together to begin to address these issues we so desperately need to tackle.”

 - Medication Assistance Training (MAT) for Healthcare Providers

 Task Force Initiatives